 - Drink as you normally would (Note: Although medication blocks the endorphins or the “reward” your brain feels from drinking, it doesn’t take away the effects of being drunk)

 - Continue taking medication before drinking (as directed by your physician)

-- Combine with counseling/coaching to increase the short and long-term effectiveness
+- Combine with counseling/coaching to increase the short and long-term effectiveness of treatment

 While naltrexone can help you reduce cravings, there may be other areas you need to tackle before you can fully mend your relationship with alcohol.
 These include:

 - Healthy ways to cope